BREEAM Indoor Air Quality Plan

 BREEAM IAQP FAQs

-Why do I need an indoor air quality plan? ↓
+Why do I need a BREEAM indoor air quality plan?

-What does an indoor air quality plan specifically consider? ↓
+What does an indoor air quality plan for BREEAM specifically consider?

-How often should an Air Quality Plan be updated? ↓
+How often should a BREEAM Air Quality Plan be updated?

-It's advisable to review and update the plan annually or when significant changes occur in building usage or occupancy.
+It's advisable to review and update the indoor air quality plan annually or when significant changes occur in building usage or occupancy.

 BREEAM upholds and is certified in standards from:

-BREEAM is a globally recognised holistic sustainability assessment method for buildings.
+BREEAM is a globally recognised holistic sustainability assessment method for buildings developed by the Building Research Establishment (BRE).
 This can apply to new constructions as well as refurbished or in-use buildings.
 It does not only cover indoor air quality, but areas such as energy use, water and waste management.
 Although this standard is not legally required in the UK, it is becoming increasingly desirable for organisations to obtain as a commitment to sustainable practices and net zero goals.

 Why Choose ARM?